How to Start a Bike Rental Business

 Several cities require specific licensing for a bike rental business.

-Additionally, there will be general business licenses and permits your business may need, such as a business license, sales tax permit, and an Employer Identification Number.
+Additionally, there will be general small business licenses and permits your business may need, such as a business license, sales tax permit, and an Employer Identification Number.

 Step 6: Find Financing